-A. Engine Oil Drain Bolt
+A. Engine Oil Drain Bolt B. Gasket

-Let the oil completely drain with the motorcycle perpendicular to the ground.
+- Let the oil completely drain with the motorcycle perpendicular to the ground. - If the oil filter is to be replaced, remove the oil filter and replace it with a new one.

-- If a torque wrench is not available, this item should be serviced by an authorized Kawasaki dealer. - Install the drain bolt with a new gasket.
-Tighten it to the specified torque.
+If a torque wrench or required Kawasaki special tool is not available, this item should be serviced by an authorized Kawasaki dealer.